Mr-Perfection/do-your-chores/README.md

 2. Firebase Functions (Faas):
   Do the same thing as above but its business logic will be contained in stateless functions.

-Second method would be ideal as a better, scalable microservice solution because Firebase Functions provides logging services that we can keep track of.
-Plus, you can integrate any other Google Cloud's services such as Cloud Pub/Sub into your app with ease.
+~~Second method would be ideal as a better, scalable microservice solution because Firebase Functions provides logging services that we can keep track of.
+Plus, you can integrate any other Google Cloud's services such as Cloud Pub/Sub into your app with ease.~~

-However, because only small amount of users (there won't be 100 people or more that are sharing an apartment unit) will be using this website (in my case, 3 people), I decided to go with **first method: Client side with Firebase**.
-I believe in engineering things based on the use case.
+~~However, because only small amount of users will be using this website (in my case, 3 people), I decided to go with **first method: Client side with Firebase**.~~

+I decided to go with second method since I will be triggering to send out randomized chores weekly using PubSub API from Google Appengine.